is a process used to separate or concentrate materials suspended

 is placed in a centrifuge tube which is then placed in a rotor.

-The rotor is a generally a dense metal which dissipates heat
+The rotor is generally a dense metal which dissipates heat quickly,

-quickly, and is of sufficient mass that it generates momentum,
+and is of sufficient mass that it generates momentum, i.e., once

-i.e., once its spinning it requires little energy to keep it
+its spinning it requires little energy to keep it going.
+Centrifuges

-going.
-Centrifuges generally work under vacuum and are refrigerated
+generally work under vacuum and are refrigerated to reduce heating

-to reduce heating caused by frictional forces as the rotor spins.
+caused by frictional forces as the rotor spins.
+Rotors are usually

-and sizes, and the rotors vary, the universal and transferable
+and the rotors vary, therefore, the universal and transferable

 unit of centrifugation is centrifugal force in gravities (xg).

-In lab write-ups you should report the centrifugation force used
+it can use.
+In lab write-ups you should ALWAYS report the centrifugal

-(#gravities) because it is the only transferable unit between
+centrifugal force is the only transferable unit between different

 1. In the Bio 242 Amylase lab we will